1 Auditory localization of the barn owl

-According to a paper of Masakazu Konishi [1], Lloyd A. Jeffress [9] gave a basic circuit in 1948 , which describes the acoustic location principle of barn owls (Figures 1 and 2).
-It is Mark Konishi's credit for popularizing the Jeffress approach in 1993.
+According to a paper of Masakazu "Mark" Konishi [1], Lloyd A. Jeffress [9] gave a basic circuit in 1948 , which describes the acoustic location principle of barn owls (Figures 1 and 2).
+It is Mark Konishi's credit for popularizing the Jeffress approach in June 1993.
+Coincidentally, the book "Neural Interference" had just been finished.

 This fundamental circuit, today we would call it an "intermedial interference circuit", shows important features of biological informatics in a new perspective: a correspondence between a place and the transmitting time functions, a connection between code in space and time.